14 Best English Web Series on Youtube You Can Watch for Free

 Level: Beginner to intermediate

-The best thing is that since they are pretending to be real, all the conversations that the characters have with each other also sound natural.
+The best thing is that all the conversations that the characters have with each other sound natural.
 Most of the dialogues are short and casual and their videos are best for practicing everyday English.

 Level: Intermediate (Note: Contains some explicit language)

-Description: Caleb Gallo is a gay man living in Los Angeles with his four other friends, and all of them want to be actors.
-Most of the series talks about the love lives of all these five characters and the various funny things that happen with them.
+Caleb Gallo is a gay man living in Los Angeles with his four friends, and all of them want to be actors.
+Most of the series talks about the love lives of these five characters and the various funny things that happen to them.

 The language tends to be more explicit and the characters use a lot of slang words.
-This is good for learning American English, especially if you want to update your vocabulary for the current times.
+This makes the series good for learning American English for the current times.

-Description: “J” is an African American woman who works at a call center and hates her job.
-She generally has problems connecting with people and is clueless about how she should to talk to them.
-In the beginning of the series she breaks up with the love of her life and, to overcome the grief, she starts writing rap lyrics.
+At the beginning of the series, she breaks up with the love of her life and, to overcome the grief, she starts writing rap lyrics.

-The show is great for hearing different accents spoken across the USA.
-It is also good for learners who are fans of rap music and hip-hop, since this show also regularly features both these genres.
+The series is great for hearing different accents spoken across the USA.
+It’s also good for learners who are fans of rap music and hip-hop since both of these genres are regularly featured.

 Level: Intermediate (Note: Contains some explicit language and mature content)

 The show can be a good guide to learning Canadian English and is ideal for practice because of its short length.
-The brilliant editing and beautiful visuals never allow a viewer to be bored, no matter how many times you watch the show.
+The brilliant editing and beautiful visuals make the show incredibly exciting and appealing.

-If the answer to either of those questions is “yes,” then you will relate to this web series a lot.
-It is about the strange and awkward life of a girl named Cyd Sherman who likes to play online games called MMOs.
+If you’re a gamer, then you’ll relate to this web series a lot.
+It’s about the strange and awkward life of a girl named Cyd Sherman who likes to play online games called “Massively Multiplayer Online” or MMOs.

-This series uses these perceptions to tell a funny story about Cyd, who wants to spend more time in the real world rather than the make-believe digital one.
-But she goes through various problems that are solved by her online friends rather than the “real” people she knows.
+Cyd wants to spend more time in the real world rather than the make-believe digital one, but she goes through various problems that are solved by her online friends rather than the “real” people she knows.

 This series is also shot in vlog format, which means that the main character is talking directly to you.
-This series is good for learning casual English for intermediate-level learners.
+It’s good for learning casual English at the intermediate level.

 Level: Intermediate to advanced

-Description: What are borders?
-Why are they so important to us?
-How are they drawn?
-How do they affect the lives of the people living around them?
+This show takes us all around the world and asks insightful questions about borders, like How are they drawn?
+Why are they so important to us? and How do they affect the lives of the people living around them?

-Most of the series has narration, so it does not have many conversations.
-This series is good for learning formal English.
-Learners who prefer a clear and steady background voice and use the visual information only as a guide in videos will love this show.
+Most of the series has narration rather than conversations, making it a good option for learning formal English.
+It provides a clear and steady background voice with visual information to guide your understanding.

 Level: Intermediate to advanced

-The series uses a very sophisticated form of English often using complex words like “legends” (famous stories) and “wrath” (anger).
+The narration uses a more sophisticated form of English with some advanced vocabulary.
 But when the characters talk to each other they use a more casual kind of English, which is easier to understand.

 Genre: Video Essay